 Balance sheet, operative expenses and funding paid

-Communications and reporting costs include studies and surveys conducted in support of investment operations, the Climate Fund’s sustainability reporting and carbon footprint calculations, the company’s website and other external communications, membership fees of sustainable investment organisations, as well as various events.
-Due to the abatement of the coronavirus pandemic, the 2022 budget includes special appropriations for participation and material costs related to events.
+Communications and reporting costs include studies and surveys conducted in support of investment operations, the Climate Fund’s annual reporting, carbon footprint calculations, external assurance of the annual report, the company’s website and other external communications, membership fees of sustainable investment organisations, as well as various events.

 ICT costs include office equipment and the tools of our personnel, ICT maintenance and development, as well as software licences for, e.g. dealflow management and Board work.